-Element Materials Technology Environmental UK Limited is part of a global network of laboratories with experts specialising in materials testing, product qualification testing and failure analysis.
-The Company is a wholly owned subsidiary of Exova Group (UK) Limited.
+Element Materials Technology Oil & Gas UK Limited is part of a global network of laboratories with experts specialising in materials testing, product qualification testing and failure analysis.
+The Company is a wholly owned subsidiary of Exova Group (UK) Limited:

 The Company was incorporated on 18 May 2018 and commenced trading on 1 October 2018.
 The prior period information included in these financial statements covers the initial trading period of the Company, from commencement until 31 December 2018.
-This period is not equivalent in length to the current financial year.
+This period is not equivalent in length to the current financial-year.

-The principal activity of the Company throughout this financial year and the prior period was to provide specialist environmental testing and analysis.
+The principal activity of the Company throughout this financial year and the prior period was specialist oil and gas testing and analysis:

-Key performance indicators
+Key performance indicators.